Climber.Org Driving Directions

 The Dog Lake Trail Backpacker Lot (waypoint DOGLAK) is EAST OF the wilderness permit kiosk lot.
 This is where you park for hiking to southeast to Vogelsang, Lyell, etc, or north to Dog Lake via the trail east of Lembert Dome.

-This trailhead (waypoint MONOTH) leads from Dana Meadows south to Parker Pass and Mono Pass.
+The Mono Pass trailhead (waypoint MONPTH) leads from Dana Meadows south to Parker Pass and Mono Pass.
 It is the place to start for Koip Peak, Mount Gibbs, etc.

 Parking is strictly limited, and tickets for parking outside the striped lot are very expensive.